sayedihashimi/sayedha-sandbox/README.md

 </Configuration>
 ```

-> This maps the folder with your installers and runs the install script automatically when Sandbox starts.
+Double-click this `.wsb` to launch the sandbox.
+The command prompt will show installation progress as tools are installed from local files.

 ---

-## ✅ Step 3: Launch the Sandbox

-Double-click the `.wsb` file.

-After the sandbox is started open a command prompt to run `install-tools.bat`.
-You'll need to close and re-open VS Code after everything is installed to get .NET working.

-You’ll see the console window stay open so you can monitor progress.

----

 ## 📁 Files Overview

-- `download-tools.ps1`: Downloads all required installers to the mapped folder.
+- `download-tools.ps1`: Downloads installers to the mapped folder.
-- `install-tools.bat`: Runs in Sandbox to install tools and configure the environment.
+- `install-tools.bat`: Runs in Sandbox to install tools and apply configuration.
-- `mapped-folder\PatchSandbox.ps1`: Patches the sandbox to workaround slow install times.
+- `vscode-aspire.wsb`: Easiest option, uses Winget to install in Sandbox.
+- `vscode-aspire-install-from-host.wsb`: Fast reusable option, uses pre-downloaded installers.

 ---

 ## 🔁 Reuse

-Rerun `download-tools.ps1` anytime to update tools.
-The Sandbox remains disposable, so you always start clean.

----
+Run `download-tools.ps1` again anytime to refresh the tools on your host.

+Each time you start Sandbox with the "from host" config, the setup runs fast and offline using the cached files.